MatthewZMD/.emacs.d/README.md

 ## Tramp

-[Tramp](https://www.emacswiki.org/emacs/TrampMode), short for Transparent Remote Access, Multiple Protocols is a package for editing remote files using a remote shell connection (rlogin, telnet, ssh).
+[Tramp](https://www.emacswiki.org/emacs/TrampMode) allows users to edit remote files seamlessly using various remote shell protocols (such as rlogin, telnet, or ssh).

 ### Google Cloud Platform

-Connect to Google Cloud Platform using the following:
+Connect to instances on Google Cloud Platform using the format:

 ```text
 /gssh:some-instance:/path/to/file